Bangladesh national football team: Rise and Fall (1985–2002)

 In 1985, Bangladesh took part in the 1986 World Cup qualifiers, and were grouped along with India, Indonesia and Thailand.
 The country's first ever win at the qualifiers came against Indonesia.
-The game was held at the Bangladesh Army Stadium, and the under-pressure home team had overturned a single goal deficit through Kaiser Hamid and Ashrafuddin Ahmed Chunnu.
+The game was held at the National Stadium, and the under-pressure home team had overturned a single goal deficit through Kaiser Hamid and Ashrafuddin Ahmed Chunnu.
 They followed up the Indonesia result by edging past Thailand 1–0 in the next game.
 Nonetheless, the team finished bottom of the group, behind Thailand on goal difference.
 In the wake of their first World Cup qualifying campaign, Bangladesh took part in the 1985 South Asian Games as one of the favorites.
 The team cruised through the group-stages, claiming their biggest ever win in an 8–0 thrashing of Maldives along the way, but luck was not on their side, losing to India on penalties in the final.
 During the 1990 World Cup qualifiers, the team only registered a single victory, which came in a 3–1 thrashing of Thailand.
 Despite the solitary victory, Bangladesh fought toe-to-toe with Asian giants Iran and China during both legs.